parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

 </iframe>
 </div>

-**Therapy Assistants**
+### Therapy Assistants

-- Also called Therapy Support Workers or Rehabilitation Assistants.
+Also known as _Therapy Support Workers_ or _Rehabilitation Assistants_

-- Support therapists or dietitians under supervision.
-- Roles: assist with exercises, equipment use, weighing, and monitoring food intake.
+- They support the work of a registered therapist or dietitian, under their guidance.
+They may work across a range of therapy types at any one time.
+- They work in community services or hospitals, with much of the training being on the job.
+- Their role can be to:
+  - Work on exercises with people.
+  - Help people use aids and equipment.
+  - Weigh people or help to record food intake.

 <div class="video-container">
 <iframe